Opakapaka Flavor Profile

 Range & Habitat

 Opakapaka are found throughout the tropical Pacific at depths between 180 and 600 feet.
 The largest fish are caught around the Hawaiian Islands.
 Opakapaka which inhabit areas with rocky bottoms have brighter colored skin than those which inhabit sandy bottoms.

 Opakapaka Sustainability Information

-This window is a link to the Monterey Bay Aquarium's Seafood Watch program info on Opakapaka.
+There isn't sufficient information on the life cycle of Opakapaka to determine its population and reproduction rate compared to its catch rate.
+For this reason it is rated "good alternative" by the Seafood Watch Program.
 Fish from the Northwestern Hawaiian Islands are considered more sustainable than fish from the Main Island.
-Opakapaka are caught primarily by vertical hook-and-line gear which has minimal impact upon the habitat.
+Opakapaka are caught primarily by vertical hook-and-line gear which has minimal impact upon the habitat and very low bycatch.

 based upon a 6 oz (171 grams) raw edible serving

 Follow David Buchanan on Google +